The newest addition to Hayes Valley, Robin, isn’t quite your typical traditional Japanese joint.

 Sake lees, the remnants after sake making, have a very distinctive taste that some people may not enjoy.
 However I’ve had a few desserts in the past with sake lees and I really appreciate the slight alcohol yeasty flavor with a touch of sweetness.
 It was an appropriate ending to the meal.

-Even though my ratings for the dishes were overall solid, I felt like for $150 I wanted to be wowed and I just wasn’t.
-When I read the à la carte menu online, everything sounded much more exciting and innovative so I was slightly disappointed in my experience.
+Even though my ratings for the dishes were overall solid, $150 is definitely pricey.
 While I was satisfied with the portions, Tommy was still quite hungry after dinner and at that price point he expected to be satiated (we actually went down the street to good ol’ MB for a second dinner which I know is ridiculous).
 Opening a restaurant is by no means an easy task and they did just open a few weeks ago so they’re still working out the kinks.
 Would I go back again?
-It’s hard to say so my rating is a 7.5-8/10.
+Maybe in a few months.
+Therefore my rating is a 7.5-8/10.